 Instructions

-2. In a large bowl, whisk flour, baking powder, salt and baking soda until well mixed.
+3. In a large bowl, whisk together flour, baking powder, baking soda and salt; set aside.

 Notes

-• If the tops of your cakes are domed, use a sharp serrated knife to cut off the domes before stacking in layers.
-OR, use bake-even strips like I did (they’re seriously magical).
+• Presentation – If the tops of your cakes are domed, use a sharp serrated knife to cut off the domes before stacking in layers.
+OR, use bake-even strips.

-• This recipe is adapted from Lindsay of Life, Love and Sugar, the queen of cakes.
+• This recipe was originally adapted from Lindsay of Life, Love and Sugar.